5 Programming Paradigms You Should Know About

 This programming is based on the notion of formal logic.
 Programs are written as a series of facts and rules that follow a logical structure (e.g. ‘X is true if Y and Z are true’).
 This logic serves as a knowledge framework through which computers can produce certain results - rather than being told explicitly what to do, a computer is given the boundaries for what it should be considering.
 Logic programming is primarily declarative as machines can use reason to solve a problem, though in some cases imperative commands can also be included in the code.
 Logic programming can be used for research and testing complex theorems - it is also closely connected to development of machine learning and artificial intelligence.
 Key benefits include flexibility and minimalist syntax.
 However, it can be confusing if the logical rules are not expressed well.

 Examples: Prolog, Datalog, Mercury.

 As the name suggests, this paradigm is based on the execution of a series of mathematical functions, which form the building blocks of the program and perform all manner of tasks.
-These languages avoid flow controls like loops and instead favor recursive functions.
+These functional languages avoid flow controls like loops and instead favor recursive functions.
 This paradigm reduces code complexity and can be used to solve complex problems.
 However, it can be difficult to learn and tricky to scale for larger projects.
 As with the logic paradigm, some functional programming languages can also support imperative style programming if required.

-Most important is finding a skilled and experienced programmer that knows when to use the different paradigms to maximize the benefits of each.
+Most important is finding a skilled and experienced programmer that knows when to use the different paradigms to maximise the benefits of each.
 And that is something that we at Jobsity can help you out with - just get in touch to find out how!